ISANGI22/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 10: No more javascript
 Task 11: Don't just count your directories, make your directories count Task 12: What's new
+Task 13: Being unique is better than being perfect